 When Can Babies Eat Mango?

 Most healthy babies can eat ripe mango from around six months when they start eating solids (1).
-Initially, you can feed small amounts of smooth, lump-free mango puree or mash.
-Once the baby develops the taste and digestibility for the fruit, you can add mango puree/mash to other foods, such as banana or beetroot puree/mash, to make versatile baby foods at home.
+Initially, you can feed small amounts of smooth, lump-free mango puree or mash to meet your baby’s nutrition requirements.
+Once the baby develops the taste and digestibility of the fruit, you can add mango puree/mash to other foods, such as banana or beetroot puree/mash, to make versatile baby foods at home.
 For babies older than nine months, you can serve small, bite-sized mango pieces or serve minced mango atop yogurt or cheese to practice finger-feeding.

 Note: Unripe mango has a sharp, tangy taste and hard texture.
-Besides, it’s rich in starch and pectin that may upset the baby’s digestive system.
+Besides, it’s rich in starch and pectiniXA type of carbohydrate and fiber found in certain plant-based foods (mainly in fruits) that may upset the baby’s digestive system.
 Hence, feeding unripe mangoes to babies isn’t usually advisable.

 Nutritional Value Of Mango